sebastianbergmann/phpunit-documentation-english/src/code-coverage.rst

-Please refer to :ref:`textui` for a list of command-line options that control code coverage functionality as well as :ref:`appendixes.configuration.logging` for the relevant configuration settings.
+Please refer to :ref:`textui` for a list of command-line options that control code coverage functionality as well as :ref:`appendixes.configuration.coverage` for the relevant configuration settings for reporting code coverage.

 .. _code-coverage.metrics: